Stupremee/persil/README.md

 ## About <a name = "about"></a>

 Persil is a minimal and simple library for profiling events.
-It's based on rust's [measureme](https://docs.rs/measureme) and is just a simple, but powerful layer ontop of `measureme`.
+It's based on rust's [measureme](https://docs.rs/measureme) serialization format and thus the results can be analysed using the tools in the [measureme repository](https://github.com/rust-lang/measureme).

 ## Getting Started <a name = "getting_started"></a>